JamieRuderman/enlighten-api-node/README.md

   }
 });
 ```
-You can also access the enphase api vars directly
+You can also access the enphase api vars directly from the enphase object:
 ```javascript
 var enphaseAuthUrl = enphase.auth,
     enphaseApiKey = enphase.key;